|Home||Undergrad||Graduates||Faculty & Staff||Student Clubs||Alumni||Publications|

 Admission to the program requires a bachelor's degree, preferably in English, literature and writing studies, comparative literature, rhetoric, linguistics, or a comparable program.
 Applicants with such a bachelor's degree must have taken at least 5 upper-division courses of 3-4 units each in literature or writing from an accredited university.
 Admission decisions will be influenced by the breadth and appropriateness of undergraduate course work.

 Applicants must have maintained a grade-point average of not less than 3.0 in the last 60 units of undergraduate study, and a 3.3 average in upper-division literature and writing courses.
+When applications are strong otherwise, students with lower grade-point averages may be admitted to the program on a conditional basis pending their performance in their first semester.

 All applicants must take the Graduate Record Examination (GRE).
 Although the minimum cut-off scores may vary from year to year, it is unlikely that students will be admitted with a verbal score of less than 153 and an Analytical Writing Score of less than 4.